Bonnie McKee: 2014–2020: Independent career, standalone singles and Bombastic

 In September 2016, in collaboration with Quest Nutrition brand, McKee released the video for the song "Stud Muffin" inspired by the movie Grease.
-On November 2, 2016, McKee released "Easy" as the fourth and final single from the EP and published the music video on her VEVO account.
-In December 16, 2016 McKee released her single called "Stars In Your Heart", alongside the shelved music video from 2013, as a gift for her fans.
+On November 2, 2016, McKee released "Easy"'s music video on her VEVO account.
+On December 16, 2016, McKee released her single called "Stars in Your Heart", alongside the shelved music video from 2013, as a gift for her fans.

-On August 18, 2017, McKee released the single called "Thorns".
+On August 18, 2017, McKee released the single "Thorns".
 She was featured on Norwegian DJ Kygo's track "Riding Shotgun" from his album Kids in Love, which was released on November 3, 2017.

-In May 10, 2018, McKee released the single called "Mad Mad World", which premiered in Billboard Magazine.
+On May 10, 2018, McKee released the single called "Mad Mad World", which premiered in Billboard Magazine.
 The song was released on streaming day later.

-On February 15, McKee featured on Armin van Buuren single called "Lonely For You".
+On February 15, 2019, McKee featured on Armin van Buuren single called "Lonely For You".
 She released a cover of Billie Eilish song called "Lovely", featuring AUGUST 08 on June 28, 2019.
 McKee released her collaboration with Eden xo called "Bad Girls Go To Heaven" on October 25, 2019.

 In 2020, McKee directed and starred in her first short film, April Kills The Vibe.